An initial conversation

 “Tell me what happened" or "Tell me what's troubling you”.
 The patient then tells the story about his or her voice problem.
 In laryngology, three things are accomplished simultaneously during the history.

 - This history offers a great many clues about likely types of voice disorders based on when the hoarseness started, simultaneous events at the onset, the duration, et cetera.

 - Secondly the examiner gets to begin hearing the conversational voice for a period of time.

-- Third, the patient’s preconceived perceptions of her problem are also important for the physician to address later in the exam.
+- Third, the patient’s preconceived perceptions of their problem are also important for the physician to address later in the exam.

 People who talk a lot will suffer from a different set of problems than people who are naturally quiet.
 People who lose their voice suddenly after yelling will have a different problem from those who lose it slowly over time.

 Voice issues should usually involve complaints about pitch, volume or clarity.
 Patients may not actually use these words.
-Volume and roughness qualities are voice issues that non-singers might typically complain of and pitch, clarity and register are issues singers may more likely notice.
+Volume and roughness qualities are voice issues that non-singers might typically complain of and pitch impairments, range limitation, clarity and register are issues singers may more likely notice.

 A person might say, in addition to, "I am hoarse", something like "I can’t get loud enough to be heard in a restaurant" (volume problem) or "I sound like I have a “frog in my throat”" (clarity problem).
 A singer might say, “I am missing a few notes” (pitch issue).

 At times, the patient thinks the exacerbation is the onset.
 Careful probing will often reveal a much longer duration of illness.
 Sudden vs slow onset characterize some disorders.